 Despite all the issues the first generation models have, they are simply better value than the later years.
 2007-2012 V8 Vantages offer the best bang for the buck.

 The Vantage has become one of our favorite exotic cars for the money based on value, comfort, and drivability.
 Plus not to mention that Aston Martins are one of the prettiest cars ever made.
-There is no other car out there that looks like $150k but can be had for $60k.

 Whenever you think about buying a Porsche 911, I encourage you to give a V8 Vantage a try and I promise you will never look back.